 Our authorized share capital is divided into Class A Ordinary Shares and Class B Ordinary Shares.
 Holders of Class A Ordinary Shares and Class B Ordinary Shares have the same rights except for voting and conversion rights.
 In respect of matters requiring a shareholder vote, each Class A Ordinary Share will be entitled to one vote and each Class B Ordinary Share will be entitled to ten votes.
-Due to the Class B Ordinary Share's voting power, the holders of Class B Ordinary shares currently and may continue to have a concentration of voting power, which limits the holders of Class A Ordinary Shares' ability to influence corporate matters.
-(See "Risk Factors - Risks Related to our securities - Our Class B Ordinary Shares have greater voting power than our Class A Ordinary Shares and certain existing shareholders have substantial influence over our Company and their interests may not be aligned with the interests of our other shareholders.")
-Each Class B Ordinary Share is convertible into one Class A Ordinary Share at any time by the holder thereof.
-Class A Ordinary Shares are not convertible into Class B Ordinary Shares under any circumstances.
+Due to the Class B Ordinary Share's voting power, the holders of Class B Ordinary Shares' and may continue to have a concentration of voting power, which limits the holders of Class A Ordinary Share's ability to influence corporate matters.
+(See "Risk Factors - Risks Related to our securities - Our Class B Ordinary Share share over the aligned with the interests of our other Shares and certain existing shareholders have substantial influence over our Company and their interests may not be aligned with the interests of our other convertible into Class B Ordinary Shares under any circumstances.
 (See "Description of Share Capital")